Scientific Advisory Board

 Bob Hodges, PhD.
 Dir.
 Program in Biomolecular Structure, University of Colorado at Denver

-Bob is the Director of the Program in Biomolecular Structure, Professor of Biochemistry and Molecular Genetics at the University of Colorado, Denver, School of Medicine, where he holds the John Stewart Chair in Peptide Chemistry.
+Bob is the Director of the Program in Biomolecular Structure and a Professor of Biochemistry and Molecular Genetics at the University of Colorado, Denver, School of Medicine, where he holds the John Stewart Chair in Peptide Chemistry.
 In 2002, he won the Vincent Du Vigneaud Award from the American Peptide Society for outstanding achievements in peptide research.
-He also worked under Dr. Bruce Merrifield, the American biochemist who won the 1984 Nobel Prize in chemistry for the invention of solid phase peptide synthesis..
+He also worked under Dr. Bruce Merrifield, the American biochemist who won the 1984 Nobel Prize in chemistry for the invention of solid phase peptide synthesis.
 Bob Hodges graduated with his Ph.D. in Biochemistry from the University of Alberta.
-He is Past President of the American Peptide Society.
+He is also the former President of the American Peptide Society.

 Victor Hruby, PhD.
 Regents Professor of Chemistry, University of Arizona

-Victor is Regents Professor in the Department of Chemistry at the University of Arizona.
-Victor’s research has been primarily in the chemistry, conformation-biological activity relationships, and molecular mechanisms of information transduction and of molecular diseases associated with peptide hormones and neurotransmitters and their receptors that modulate health, disease, and human behavior.
-He has published over 1000 articles, reviews, chapters, commentaries and editorials and has over 25 patents and patent filings.
+Victor is a Regents Professor in the Department of Chemistry at the University of Arizona.
+Victor’s research has been primarily in the chemistry, conformation-biological activity relationships, molecular mechanisms of information transduction, and of molecular diseases associated with peptide hormones and neurotransmitters.
+He has published over 1000 articles, reviews, chapters, commentaries, and editorials and has over 25 patents and patent filings.
 Victor Hruby has received numerous awards and honors, including the Alan E. Pierce Award (now the Merrifield Award) (1993).
 Victor received his B.S. and M.S. at the University of North Dakota.
 He then went to Cornell University where he received his Ph.D. with A. T. Blomquist, and then was an Instructor at Cornell University Medical College with Vincent duVigneaud, Nobel Laureate.

 Emeritus - Tomi Sawyer, PhD.
 Distinguished Scientist, Merck & Company

 Tomi is an Emeritus member of NEP's Scientific Advisory Board.
-He is Distinguished Scientist and Head of Peptide Drug Discovery & Innovative Technologies, Merck & Company.
-Previously, Tomi has also held R&D management and scientific positions at Aileron Therapeutics (founding Chief Scientific Officer), Pfizer Research Technology Center, ARIAD Pharmaceuticals, Parke-Davis/Warner-Lambert Company , and the Upjohn Company,
+He is a Distinguished Scientist and Head of Peptide Drug Discovery & Innovative Technologies, Merck & Company.
+Previously, Tomi has also held R&D management and scientific positions at Aileron Therapeutics (founding Chief Scientific Officer), Pfizer Research Technology Center, ARIAD Pharmaceuticals, Parke-Davis/Warner-Lambert Company, and the Upjohn Company,

 Ved Srivastava, PhD.
 Peptide Department Head, GlaxoSmithKline